 If a patient has cystitis, a physician may be able to see blood and pus in the urine, which is usually collected mid-stream and then analyzed in the laboratory.
 The urine sample is cultured to determine the type of bacteria present and which antibiotics it is sensitive to.

-When diagnosing cystitis, doctors also need to rule out conditions with similar symptoms such as gonorrhoea, Chlamydia, urinary tract infection, vaginal thrush or Candida infection, urethritis, prostatitis and urethral syndrome.
+When diagnosing cystitis, doctors also need to rule out conditions with similar symptoms such as gonorrhoea, chlamydia, UTI, vaginal thrush or Candida infection, urethritis, prostatitis and/or urethral syndrome.

 A healthy bladder usually expands until signals are sent to the brain when it is full via the pelvic nerves, which creates an urge to urinate.
-In the case of interstitial cystitis, this signalling mechanism is faulty and people feel the need to urinate more frequently, with only small urinary volumes being produced.
+In the case of interstitial cystitis, this signalling mechanism is faulty, thus causing affected individuals to feel the need to urinate more frequently, with only small urinary volumes being produced.

-Interstitial cystitis is asymptomatic at first, but as the bladder wall becomes damaged over time, symptoms begin to appear and then worsen.
-The symptoms of interstitial cystitis are listed below:
+Interstitial cystitis is asymptomatic at first; however, as the bladder wall becomes damaged over time, symptoms begin to appear and then worsen.
+The symptoms of interstitial cystitis include:

 - Chronic pelvic pain